dpteam/dpt-hq-core/README.md

 ## Core component

 Funny cooperative+deathmatch entertaining modification for DOOM II.
-Created for LZDoom port.
+Created for GZDoom port.

 Also have Delta-Touch compatibility

 ## How to compile (Windows)

 1. Download or clone repo
-2. Click on build.bat
+2. Click on build.cmd
 3. Wait
-4. Drag & Drop pk7 to lzdoom.exe
+4. Drag & Drop pk7 to gzdoom.exe
 5. Play

 ## How to compile (Linux)